A Survey of General Relativistic Magnetohydrodynamic Models for Black Hole Accretion Systems: General relativistic magnetohydrodynamics (GRMHD)

 The Coulomb collisional mean free paths of the ions and electrons in models of RIAFs are much larger than the length scales associated with the accretion disks \citep{mahadevan_quataert_1997}.
 This has two significant implications on the nature of the plasma that is of interest to us.

-First, low collisionality suggests that the fluid approach may not be sufficient to capture the relevant physics and a kinetic approach may be in order.
-However, performing global 3D kinetic simulations is prohibitively expensive, and moreover, Particle-In-Cell (PIC) simulations have shown that microscale instabilities give rise to wave-particle interactions which in turn provide an \textit{effective} collision rate \citep{Kunz_2014, sironi_narayan_2015, sironi_2015, Kunz_2016, Riquelme_2016, Riquelme_2018, inchingolo_kinetic_mri_2018, bacchini_mri_2022, bacchini_shearing_box_2024}.
-This suggests that nonideal effects such as thermal conduction and viscosity may play an important role in the dynamics and thermodynamics of the accreting plasma. \cite{chandra_extended_2015, foucart_nonideal_2017} construct one such gyrokinetic model, where the dissipative processes are anisotropic with respect to the local magnetic field.
-They find the non-ideal effects to not appreciably change the dynamics of the flow for the closure parameters that were considered.
+First, low collisionality suggests that the fluid approach is not sufficient to capture the relevant physics and a kinetic approach is necessary.
+However, Particle-In-Cell (PIC) simulations have shown that microscale instabilities give rise to wave-particle interactions which in turn may increase the \textit{effective} collision rate \citep{Kunz_2014, sironi_narayan_2015, sironi_2015, riquelme_pic_2015, Riquelme_2016, Riquelme_2018, inchingolo_kinetic_mri_2018, bacchini_shearing_box_2024}.
+This suggests that non-ideal effects such as thermal conduction and viscosity may play an important role in the dynamics and thermodynamics of the accreting plasma. \cite{chandra_extended_2015, foucart_nonideal_2017} construct one such model, where the dissipative processes are anisotropic with respect to the local magnetic field.
+They find the non-ideal effects to not appreciably change the time-averaged structure of the flow for the closure parameters that were considered.